 - Serving Suggestions

-- Dehydrated Pork Taco and Mexican Rice Bowl Detailed Preparation Instructions
+- Dehydrated Pork Tacos and Mexican Rice Bowl Nutrition Information

 Dehydrated Pork Taco and Mexican Rice Bowl Recipe

 We can dehydrate almost all of the ingredients needed for this recipe.
-Some ingredients, like the store-bought orange powder drink mix, are easier to purchase than dehydrating and powdering orange juice.
+Some ingredients, like a package of citrus powder drink mix, are a no-brainer grocery store purchase, it’s easier to buy than to dry.

 Supplies and Tools Recommendations